divanov11/Mumble/ui-kit/README.md

 # 🎨 Mumble UI Kits

-A collection of components and style guildes for project Mumble 🔥.
+A collection of components and style guidelines for the project Mumble 🔥.

 ## Setup Command